sdbs-uni-p/tagger-edbt2023/README.md

 # Tagger

-Tagger extends Josch by integrating Tagged Unions as well as more schema extraction approaches.
+Tagger extends Josch (see [Josch](#Josch) below) by integrating Tagged Unions as well as more schema extraction approaches.
 To use Tagger in Josch, please follow the steps above first and then the following below.

 ## Config